According to the Mercator Advisory Group, 36% of small businesses mix personal funds with business purchases.

 Your business credit score isn’t just beneficial when you’re dealing with banks and lenders.
 A good business credit score can also help you get trade credit and secure better repayment terms with financing companies.

-With a strong business credit score, they will see you as a reliable client and may offer you more flexible repayment structures.
+With a strong business credit score, lenders will see you as a reliable client and may offer you more flexible repayment structures.
 This is particularly useful when you need to purchase equipment or require equipment financing to grow your business.

 3. Makes it Easier to Acquire Future Equipment